 Adding container environment variables

-When you add environment variables, a new container revision is created.
+Adding environment variables creates a new container revision.
 You cannot add environment variables to an existing revision.

 - In the management console

-, select the folder with your container. - Select Serverless Containers.
+, select the folder with your container. - Navigate to Serverless Containers.

 - Select the container whose version you want to add an environment variable for.